gyaikhom/libdsys/README.md

 ## Introduction

-This is a prototype implementation of the beta-channel message passing library based on the concepts of `Communication structures'.
-The programming model removes the inherent ambiguity of `process group' based message passing models, where a given communication pattern could be interpreted in different ways in order to fit the pattern into the progamming model.
+This is a prototype implementation of the beta-channel message passing library based on the concepts of _Communication structures_.
+The programming model removes the inherent ambiguity of _process group_ based message passing models, where a given communication pattern could be interpreted in different ways in order to fit the pattern into the progamming model.
 Beta-channels removes these concerns by